 6) Immigration control is racist / xenophobic – Get bent.
 There is no bigotry.
 Unlawful is a crime.
 Not a race.
 Today, the US brings in 1.2 million ‘legal immigrants’ per year; more than rest of the world combined.
 US citizens welcomes LEGAL immigrants of all races and ethnicities from all over the world who have gone through the legal immigration process in order to combat shortage of skilled labor.
 This is just another false play of the race card by people who have no other cards to play.
 Immigration control is a world-wide status quo.
 This is just an attempt to create racial hatred and division.
 Besides, any other country in the world catching someone entering illegally into their country is immediately imprisoned, deported or executed.

 7) We are a nation of immigrants – This is the “BIG LIE”.
+The vast majority of Americans [85%] are native-born, and/or descendants of ‘settlers’, not immigrants.
+I’m not an immigrant.
+Nor were my parents, grandparents, or great, great, great grandparents, etc. Certainly we have descendants of immigrants (as does the entire world), but that is not being an immigrant.
 The issue at hand is foreign invasion of illegal aliens, which has nothing to do with legal immigration.
-The vast majority of Americans [85%] are native-born, and descendants of, not immigrants.
-I am not an immigrant.
-Nor were my parents, grandparents, or great, great grandparents, etc. Certainly we have descendants of immigrants (as does everyone in the world), but that is not the same thing as being an immigrant.
 Americans are generous and welcoming, as we should be, and encourage LEGAL immigration where economic demand dictates.
 And we continue to be so.
 It’s not anti-immigration.
 It’s anti ILLEGAL immigration.

 8) They are people.
 We must treat them humanely – Ridiculous.
-The illegal alien problem is a legal one, not a human rights issue.
+Aren’t law-abiding, ‘unemployed’ Americans people too?
+The illegal alien problem is a legal, not human rights matter.
 Immigration laws are not people, they are laws.
 And, those that break them are unlawful.
-So, lets not fall for the social justice lawyers compassion-trap narrative and pretend they’re victims who were dragged here kicking and screaming against their will.
-It is they who came of their own free will, for their own benefit, and they broke the law to do it.
-Let’s not forget, law-abiding ‘unemployed’ American citizens are people too.
-Foreign invaders should not be rewarded for committing crimes.
+So, lets not fall for the compassion-trap narrative from social-justice lawyers and pretend they’re victims who were dragged here kicking and screaming against their will.
+It is THEY who voluntarily left their families, came of their own free will, for their own benefit, and broke US law to do it.
+Why reward ‘illegals’ for criminal behavior?
 Calling an illegal alien an “immigrant” is like calling a burglar a “houseguest”.
 Enforce existing laws.
-There is nothing “inhumane” or “draconian” or “mean-spirited” about it.
+There’s nothing “inhumane” or “draconian” or “mean-spirited” about it.

 9) It is wrong to break up families – Nonsense.
 The ‘broken-up’ family decision was already made in their native countries when they decided to leave their family and illegally sneak into the US to work.
 Yes.
 Unfortunately, families are often broken up by criminal activity.
 If you don’t believe it, just drop by any prison on visiting day.
-We can’t keep families together if some family members choose to participate in criminal activity.
-The ones breaking up families are illegals.
+We can’t keep families together if a family member chooses to participate in criminal activity.
+The ONLY ones breaking up families are illegals.
 They broke the law and chose to do so from their native country.
 That’s the risk you take when you come illegally.
 Don’t like it, come legally.